 The Lansing adoption attorneys at Foster & Harmon P.C. know the law thoroughly and excel in representing clients who are looking for adoption and family attorneys.

-If you are considering adopting a child, our experienced Lansing adoption attorney, Cynthia Harmon, can advise and represent you through all stages of this complicated process.
+If you are considering adopting a child, our experienced Lansing adoption attorney, Richard Foster, can advise and represent you through all stages of this complicated process.

 In East Lansing, MI, at the Law Firm of Foster & Harmon P.C., our Lansing adoption attorney represents clients in several different types of adoption proceedings, such as: